-398 Advanced Poetry Writing Workshop (4)
+398 Advanced Poetry Writing W Workshop (4)

 Advanced workshop with discussion of students' poems and the poetry and poetics of established authors; emphasizes craft, the creative process, and aesthetic evaluation of discussed works.
 Students complete a sequence of thematically related poems in addition to other assignments.
 Non-majors welcome.
 May be repeated twice for credit.
+Prerequisite: ENG 105 with a grade of C or higher, a 200-level literature course, and junior status or consent.
 Offered each spring.